-- The number of platform workers (app workers) working under the control of algorithms embedded in smartphone apps increased during and after the COVID-19 pandemic. - Food delivery apps Uber Eats and Demae-can are the two largest platforms in Japan. - Most platform workers fall into the category of "freelancers." - Ridesharing (taxi) platforms are rare in Japan owing to strict regulations in the taxi industry.
+- The number of platform workers (app workers) working under the control of algorithms embedded in smartphone apps increased during and after the Covid-19 pandemic. - Uber Eats (food delivery) and Demae-can (food delivery) are the two largest platforms in Japan. - Most platform workers fall into the category of "freelancers." - Notably, ridesharing (taxi) platforms are rare in Japan.